jonathanhood/gradle-plugin-example/tutorial/1-your-first-gradle-plugin.md

 ## Basic Plugin Structure

-At their core, they are just a JAR file with some code and a properties file.
+At their core, a plugin is just a JAR file with some code and a properties file.
 The contents of a simple plugin JAR file looks something like:

 ```
 .